On Learning Discrete-Time Fractional-Order Dynamical Systems: Problem Statement

 where $\alpha_i$ is the fractional order corresponding to state $i$ (with $\alpha_i > 0$ for all $i$) and

 with $\Gamma(\cdot)$ being the gamma function defined by \mbox{$\Gamma (z) = \int_0^{\infty} s^{z-1} e^{-s} \: \mathrm{d}s$} for all complex numbers $z$ with $\Re (z) > 0$~\cite{DzielinskiFOS}.

-Throughout this paper, we assume that the following assumption holds. \begin{assumption}[Temporal Homogeneity] The \mbox{fractional-order} coefficients $\{ \alpha_i \}_{i=1}^n$ are known and do not change over time. \end{assumption} Given the above ingredients, we seek to solve the following problem in this paper.
+Given the above ingredients, we seek to solve the following problem in this paper.

-\begin{probstat} Consider the discrete-time fractional-order dynamical system model given in~\eqref{eq:frac_model} with known \mbox{fractional-order} coefficients $\{ \alpha_i \}_{i=1}^n$ and $w[k]$ being an additive white Gaussian process noise.
-We seek to provide \mbox{non-asymptotic} sample complexity guarantees of identifying the system parameters of~\eqref{eq:frac_model} using an observed trajectory of the states. \end{probstat}
+\begin{probstat} Consider the discrete-time fractional-order dynamical system model given in~\eqref{eq:frac_model} with $w[k]$ being an additive white Gaussian process noise.
+We seek to provide \mbox{non-asymptotic} finite-sample as well as iteration complexity guarantees of identifying the temporal and spatial system parameters of~\eqref{eq:frac_model} ($\{ \alpha_i \}_{i=1}^n$ and $A$, respectively) using an observed trajectory of the states. \end{probstat}